 Midi Skirt

 Bring one midi skirt in a fun print with your accent color.
 Florals are my favorite and are perfect for spring.
-The busy pattern and loose skirt hide wrinkles, so usually opt to skip the ironing.
+The busy pattern and loose skirt hide wrinkles, so I usually opt to skip the ironing.

 Layering Tees

-Choose three to four basic T-shirts that you can wear alone or layer under a sweater or jacket. (long-sleeve or short-sleeve, depending upon the temps) If it’s really warm weather, you could opt for one of these knit-fitted tank tops instead.
+Choose three to four basic T-shirts that you can wear alone or layer under a sweater or jacket. (long-sleeve or short-sleeve, depending upon the temps) If it’s really warm weather, you could opt for one of these knit fitted tank tops instead.
 I tend to choose solid colored tees but you could opt for printed or striped tees if everything else is solid colors.

 Dressy Camisole